TheIndexx/NoCode/README.md

 # No Code Extension
+** Note: This extension has been de-activated.
+It had around 150 daily users by the time of de-activation.

 This extension connects to OpenAI's GPT-3.5 model, and allows users to directly input code from GPT and reduce time spent manually coding!

 ![Demo Video](https://imgur.com/a/DxZ7lGe)